-Since the front-end is disconnected and does not require writing long and complicated codes, the development time of a headless eCommerce platform decreases.
-The changes can be quickly introduced, which is quite essential to stay relevant in the eCommerce sector.
+Since the front-end is disconnected and does not require writing long and complicated code, the development time of a headless eCommerce platform decreases.
+This time saving is exponential over time, as it is possible for changes to be quickly introduced, making it possible to stay relevant in the eCommerce sector.

 5. Better Customer Experience

 Customer expectations change rapidly; to attract, convert and retain customers (and gain their referrals too!) it is imperative to meet these changing customer needs.
 Headless commerce allows brands to test and optimize the customer experience in real-time.
 Changes made to the design layer are connected to the commerce layer by API, allowing for real-time testing without major development.

 Developers can A/B test various technology integrations and settle with technologies that bring more conversions.